Mikaela/mikaela.github.io/IRC/Supybot.html.md

 I recommend [Limnoria], because it seems to be more active (activity of [Gribble] isn't announced anywhere) and it has additional commands, translations and new plugin called [PluginDownloader], which makes installing of 3rd party plugins easy.

+[Gribble modifications when compared to Supybot.]

+[Limnoria modifications when compared to Supybot.]
+(By the way, Gribbles features have been fully merged to Limnoria.)

+[Gribble modifications when compared to Supybot.]:http://sourceforge.net/apps/mediawiki/gribble/index.php?title=Gribble_Project_Git_Repository
+[Limnoria modifications when compared to Supybot.]:https://github.com/ProgVal/Limnoria/wiki/LGC

 Your current botname.conf is <strong>100% compatible with forks</strong>.

+[Join Supybot channels on freenode!]

 [Limnoria]:https://github.com/ProgVal/Limnoria
 [Gribble]:http://sourceforge.net/apps/mediawiki/gribble/index.php?title=Main_Page
 [PluginDownloader]:https://github.com/ProgVal/Limnoria/tree/master/plugins/PluginDownloader
+[Join Supybot channels on freenode!]:irc://irc.freenode.net/#supybot,#gribble,#limnoria

+[Changelog of this page.]

+[Changelog of this page.]:https://github.com/Mkaysi/mkaysi.github.com/commits/master/IRC/Supybot.html.md